 Over the last eight years, Amazon Frontlines has worked alongside Indigenous peoples to amplify their voices and build political power to protect the Amazon.
 Their on-the-ground, listen-first approach has earned trust and respect from Indigenous nations across the Upper Amazon region, informing an innovative partnership model that builds locally driven solutions and brings them to scale.

 To date, this effort has resulted in the protection of over 700,000 acres of rainforest through a combination of strategic litigation backed by community organizing, global campaigning and rigorous evidence collection.
 This model has set a precedent that staves off the imminent threat of oil and gas drilling across an additional 7 million acres.

-A key to this success was the formation of the Ceibo Alliance, a first of its kind alliance between ancestral nations of Ecuador, Peru and Colombia.
+A key to this success was the formation of the Ceibo Alliance, a first-of-its-kind alliance between ancestral nations of Ecuador, Peru, and Colombia.
 With over 35 full-time indigenous activists working out of an organizing center in the jungle, it now operates across 80 villages and 5 million acres of primary rainforest.
 The Ceibo Alliance is developing and implementing strategies to protect these rainforest homelands and way of life.
-Amazon Frontlines and the Ceibo Alliance are now renowned globally, recognized by TIME100, the BBC, the UN Equator Prize, the Goldman Prize, Bioneers, and the Leonardo Dicaprio Foundation.
+Amazon Frontlines and the Ceibo Alliance are now renowned globally, recognized by TIME100, the BBC, the UN Equator Prize, the Goldman Prize, and Bioneers.